-Everything about Chateau Le Pin Beausoleil Bordeaux Superieur Wine producer profile, with wine tasting notes, wine food pairing tips, best vintages, ratings, a history of the property, information on wine making and terroir,.
+Learn everything about Chateau Le Pin Beausoleil Bordeaux Superieur with wine tasting notes, wine-food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Le Pin Beausoleil History, Overview

-After purchasing Chateau Le Pin Beausoleil, one of the first moves the new owner did after taking control of the estate was to the hire the popular wine consultant, Stephane Derenoncourt to help with the vineyard management and wine making.
-Their next move was to completely renovate the estate of Chateau Le Pin Beausoleil.
+After purchasing Chateau Le Pin Beausoleil, one of the first moves the new owner did after taking control of the estate was to hire the popular wine consultant, Stephane Derenoncourt to help with the vineyard management and winemaking.
+Their next decision was to completely renovate the entire estate of Chateau Le Pin Beausoleil from top to bottom.

 Chateau Le Pin Beausoleil Vineyards, Terroir, Grapes, Winemaking

-The wine of Chateau Le Pin Beausoleil is whole berry fermented in temperature controlled, concrete vats.
-Malolactic fermentation takes place in barrel.
+The wine of Chateau Le Pin Beausoleil is whole berry fermented in temperature-controlled, concrete vats.
+Malolactic fermentation takes place in barrels.
 The wine is aged in an average of 50% new, French oak barrels.
 That is a lot of work to produce a Bordeau Superieur.
 But the results are clearly worth it.

 The production of Chateau Le Pin Beausoleil is close to 2,000 cases of Bordeaux wine per vintage.
 There is a second wine, Le Petit Soleil.
 Chateau Le Pin Beausoleil is sold as a Bordeaux Superieur wine.

-Serving and Decanting Chateau Le Pin Beausoleil with Wine, Food, Pairing Tips
+Serving Chateau Le Pin Beausoleil with Wine, Food, Pairing Tips

 Le Pin Beausoleil Wine Tasting Notes